-12. Shareholder Loan
+Shareholder Loan

-On March 7, 2017, BeiGene Biologics entered into the Shareholder Loan Contract with GET, pursuant to which GET agreed to provide a Shareholder Loan of RMB900,000 to BeiGene Biologics.
-The Shareholder Loan has a conversion feature, settled in a variable number of shares of common stock upon conversion (the "debt-to-equity conversion").
+On March 7, 2017, BeiGene Biologics entered into a Shareholder Loan Contract with GET, pursuant to which GET agreed to provide a shareholder loan of RMB900,000 to BeiGene Biologics (the "Shareholder Loan").
+The Shareholder Loan included a conversion feature, which allowed the loan to be settled in a variable number of shares of common stock upon conversion (the "debt-to-equity conversion").
 On April 14, 2017, BeiGene Biologics drew down the entire Shareholder Loan of RMB900,000 from GET.

-Key features of the Shareholder Loan
+The Shareholder Loan was classified as a long-term liability and initially measured at the principal of RMB900,000.
+Interest accrued based on the interest rate of 8% per annum.
+The portion of interest accrued on the Shareholder Loan related to borrowings used to construct the BeiGene factory in Guangzhou was capitalized in accordance with ASC 835-20, Interest - Capitalization of Interest.